-Led Zeppelin are the archetypal hard rock band.
-They streamlined the sound of 1960s rock bands like Cream and The Who; an important innovation was John Bonham’s crisp, groove based drumming, which contrasted with the busy style of The Who’s Keith Moon and Cream’s Ginger Baker.
-Led Zeppelin continuously delved into new styles – they emerged from The Yardbirds, a 1960s blues band, but they also explored English folk and progressive rock, and delved into reggae and disco.
+Led Zeppelin were the archetypal hard rock band.
+They streamlined the sound of 1960s rock bands like Cream and The Who; an important innovation was John Bonham’s crisp, groove-based drumming, which contrasted with the busy style of The Who’s Keith Moon and Cream’s Ginger Baker.
+Led Zeppelin continuously delved into new styles – they emerged from The Yardbirds, a 1960s blues band, but they also explored English folk and progressive rock and flirted with reggae and disco.

 Here are Led Zeppelin’s eight studio albums, ranked from worst to best.

 After a series of triumphs, Led Zeppelin’s seventh album was disappointing.
-It features impressively tight playing from a well oiled group, but compared to previous albums, it’s light on great material.
-That’s certainly not true of the opener – the ten minute of ‘Achilles Last Stand’ are intense, and it ranks among the group’s very finest songs.
+It features impressively tight playing from a well-oiled group, but compared to previous albums, it’s light on great material.
+That’s certainly not true of the opener – the ten minutes of ‘Achilles Last Stand’ are intense, and it ranks among the group’s very finest songs.

-We’re into the heavy hitters now.
-Led Zeppelin’s blues based debut has gained stature over the years, and it’s often cited as their second best album, behind 1971’s IV.
+We’re into Zeppelin’s heavy hitters now.
+Led Zeppelin’s blues-based debut has gained stature over the years, and it’s often cited as their second-best album, behind 1971’s IV.
 I gravitate towards the band’s more expansive, creative later works, but there’s no denying the power of songs like ‘Dazed And Confused’ and ‘Good Times, Bad Times’.
 The gentle psychedelia of ‘Your Time Is Gonna Come’ has a 1960s flavour like nothing else in their catalogue.

-Led Zeppelin IV is the most highly regarded Led Zeppelin record – it’s home to their best known song, ‘Stairway to Heaven’.
-But ‘Stairway’, and the album’s other epic piece, the thumping blues closer ‘When The Levee Breaks’, tower over the other songs.
-There are other excellent tracks, like the stop-start opener ‘Black Dog’ and the pretty, acoustic ‘Going To California’, but IV is one of Led Zeppelin’s less consistent efforts from their prime.
+Led Zeppelin IV is the most highly regarded Led Zeppelin record – it houses their best-known song, ‘Stairway to Heaven’.
+But ‘Stairway’, and the album’s other epic piece, the thumping blues closer ‘When The Levee Breaks’, tower over the remaining songs.
+Despite other excellent tracks, like the stop-start opener ‘Black Dog’ and the pretty, acoustic ‘Going To California’, but IV is one of Led Zeppelin’s less consistent efforts from their prime.

-There’s a confident swagger on Led Zeppelin’s second album, with monstrous riff rockers like ‘Whole Lotta Love’ and ‘Heartbreaker’.
-The band are becoming more ambitious – ‘What Is and What Should Never Be’ is an excellent mini-epic – and embracing rock star moves like the long drum solo on ‘Moby Dick’.
+There’s a confident swagger to Led Zeppelin’s second album of 1969.
+It features monstrous riff rockers like ‘Whole Lotta Love’ and ‘Heartbreaker’ – the latter’s magnificent segue into ‘Living Loving Maid (She’s Just A Woman)’ is an all-time great rock moment.
+The band are becoming more ambitious – ‘What Is and What Should Never Be’ is an excellent mini-epic.
+They embrace rock star moves like the long drum solo on ‘Moby Dick’.

 The double album Physical Graffiti combines new songs with outtakes from previous records.
-It’s not flawless, but it’s packed with great songs.
-There are epics; the huge blues of ‘In My Time of Dying’, the eastern ‘In The Light’, and the pounding beat and strings of ‘Kashmir’.
-‘Trampled Underfoot’ explores a Stevie Wonder funk groove, while the brief ‘Bron-Yr-Aur’ is a gorgeous guitar instrumental.
+It’s not flawless, but it has more top-drawer songs than any other Zeppelin album.
+There are epics; the huge blues of ‘In My Time of Dying’, the eastern-flavoured ‘In The Light’, and the pounding beat and strings of ‘Kashmir’.
+There’s also diversity; ‘Trampled Underfoot’ explores a Stevie Wonder funk groove, while the brief ‘Bron-Yr-Aur’ is a gorgeous guitar instrumental.

 Houses of the Holy is Led Zeppelin’s most relaxed and playful album.
-The James Brown parody ‘The Crunge’ and the reggae of ‘D’yer Maker’ are among the group’s distracting detours, but they’re surrounded by stunning tracks.
+The James Brown parody ‘The Crunge’ and the reggae of ‘D’yer Maker’ are among the group’s most distracting detours, but they’re surrounded by stunning tracks.
 Opener ‘The Song Remains The Same’ layers squadrons of Jimmy Page guitar tracks, while ‘Over The Hills and Far Away’ blends acoustic folk and charging rock just as effectively as ‘Stairway to Heaven’.
-Houses of the Holy features two outstanding, moody progressive rock epics, ‘The Rain Song’ and ‘No Quarter’, while closing ‘The Ocean’ is a terrific riff rocker.
+Houses of the Holy features two outstanding, moody progressive rock epics – ‘The Rain Song’ and ‘No Quarter’ – while closer ‘The Ocean’ is a terrific riff rocker.

-Led Zeppelin’s catalogue is so strong that ranking their top six records isn’t easy.
+Led Zeppelin’s catalogue is so strong that ranking their top six records is always contentious.
 Do you have a favourite?
 How would you rank them?